-A method currently in use in some countries is where an organisation is being contracted to conduct survey and clearance over a large area that has had no previous survey, or where the previous survey has been assessed to be no longer valid.
-In this case the contractor must prepare and present a methodology, for approval by the contracting agency, of how they will conduct the survey and also how they will assess which areas can be released by non-technical survey, technical survey and clearance.
+A method currently in use in some countries is where an organisation is being contracted to conduct survey and clearance over a large area that has had no previous survey, or where the previous survey has been assessed as no longer valid.
+In this case, the contractor must prepare and present a methodology for approval by the contracting agency, of how they will conduct the survey, and also how they will assess which areas can be cancelled by non-technical survey and released by technical survey and clearance.